October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Why Recognizing Your Lessons Changes Everything

 Ever feel stuck in the same issues over and over?
 That repetition is a signal.
-Recognizing your lessons helps you step off the cycle and move from reacting to reflecting.
+Recognizing your lessons helps you step out of the cycle and move from reacting to reflecting.

 Patterns—like a string of unsatisfying jobs or relationships that keep failing—point to the lessons you’re meant to learn, such as boundary setting or self-worth.
 When you reframe challenges as lessons, they become opportunities for growth.